-As I’ve mentioned several times on Twitter and on App.net, I’m working on a novel.
+As I’ve mentioned several times on Twitter, I’m working on a novel.
 It’s going relatively well, but I had some concerns about pace and structure, so I bought a copy of K. M. Weiland’s Structuring Your Novel on my Kindle.

 The book was very helpful to me, and I agree with its advice (he said modestly).
 It presents a theory of structure (drawing on many examples from historical and contemporary fiction, and even movies) whereby certain core ingredients of a story happen at certain points during the course of the novel.